Irish startup sells translation for app developers

 The service will initially be launched in the United States for Apple's applications but will later be expanded for other mobile platforms and geographies, Tethras said.

-Wireless application sales, which have surged since Apple entered the mobile industry, are expected to reach $9 billion (5.7 billion pounds) this year, compared with just $249 million three years ago, according to research firm Gartner.
+Wireless application sales, which have surged since Apple entered the mobile industry, are expected to reach $9 billion this year, compared with just $249 million three years ago, according to research firm Gartner.

-With the growth coming increasingly from non-English speaking countries, and with services of leading companies like Lionbridge focussed on large companies, Tethras aims to find a market niche attracting smaller development firms.
+With the growth coming increasingly from non-English speaking countries, and with services of leading companies like Lionbridge focused on large companies, Tethras aims to find a market niche attracting smaller development firms.

 Tethras' software platform grabs text needed to be translated straight from the application, allowing developers to focus on software.